sarahciston/codingcare/posts/guide.md

 [^queerfeeling]: In this way, coding is like queerness: If you wonder if you're queer enough, you are!

 >"It's made me more curious about not just the code in the project itself, but also the process. [...]
 All the technology that we built comes from a person or a bunch of people and they went on a journey to get there, and that journey is inherently very interesting."
->>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science
+>>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 >"I remember I was presenting this project.
 I'd done at my internship where it was a Processing project.
 And it featured this ink simulation.
 And then I remember people were asking me how I did it.
 And I got to do some whiteboarding and explain bit shifting and how to do operations in color.
 And I don't think I fully understand what I was saying.
 >"But it's a really fun experience to teach and learn, and teach and learn at the same time, and feel like we are all--like there wasn't any lesson, plan, or anything."
->>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science
+>>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 >"It's small and tight, and we have a bunch of regulars. but I also feel like maybe there are other people out there who were not reaching who might be interested or where we can like the community, would benefit from having them as well, we're even like not just individuals. like other organizations like, I think, the a student assembly for accessibility with having some discussions about technological accessibility."
->>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science
+>>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

+Ada?
 >"it was time to get into coding.
 And by that I mean—hours of getting things wrong and few moments of figuring out something right."
 >"Most of all, the practice and reward from creative coding showed me first-hand that I shouldn’t be scared of new territory.
 It might seem simple, but the work I was able to achieve did more than shake my fear of code; it gave me a natural curiosity on the future of social media, the hands behind updated features, and how a new generation of thinkers and media-movers could reshape our understanding of it."